MARYLAND KDF IS OPEN!

 Based on extant source material, our focus is on historical techniques found in fighting treatises and books.

-fechtbucher (fight-books) specifically present systems of combat that demonstrate
+Created across hundreds of years, these fechtbucher (fight-books) specifically present systems of combat that demonstrate

 an efficient and deadly form of fencing.